 - The prospect is aware of a problem and searching for a solution

 - Budget is available to make a purchase

 - The purchasing timeframe has been identified

 Establishing these processes and criteria in advance increases the quality of leads and buying experience for your customers.
 It increases the engagement level of your sales organisation with them giving more care and priority on leads produced by marketing.

-To discuss how to build a nurturing programme for your marketing department, please reach out to Adele Crane by contacting our office.
+To discuss how to build a nurturing programme for your marketing department, please reach out by contacting our office.

 © Y2017 Sales Focus Advisory All rights reserved.